 Deadly accidents involving large trucks frequently happen in rural areas and on Interstate highways.
 Around 54 percent of all lethal accidents involving large trucks happened in rural locations, 27 percent took place on Interstate highways, and 13 percent happened in both categories by taking place on rural Interstate highways.

-As you can see, the process typically begins with a consultation with a truck accident attorney, followed by an investigation of the accident and the gathering of evidence.
+As you can see, the process typically begins with a consultation with an expert Las Vegas truck accident attorney, followed by an investigation of the accident and the gathering of evidence.
 The attorney will then negotiate with the insurance company on your behalf, and if a settlement cannot be reached, they may file a lawsuit.
 The case will then proceed to litigation, which may involve settlement negotiations, discovery, and possibly a trial.

 The experience of our attorneys ranges from insurance and commercial law to personal injury and other areas which give our team an unmatched ability to reach a favorable outcome in your case.
 We handle each matter with accountability and responsiveness, as if we were representing ourselves.